BlakeRain/blakerain.com/content/weeknotes/2026-W32/index.md

-I don't think this is true: I think that the companies that are selling the notion that agentic AI is some useful future will be more than happy to work with predatory companies to ensure that there remain sufficient obfuscation of details like prices and terms.
+I don't think this is true: I think that the companies that are selling the notion that agentic AI is some useful future will be more than happy to work with predatory companies to ensure that there remains sufficient obfuscation of details like prices and terms.
 After all, for "agentic AI" to succeed, it will likely require cooperation from a large number of organisations.
 Indeed, several of the organisations that are pointed out by Doctorow as being the worst offenders of surveillance pricing — Amazon, Uber, etc — are the same companies that are themselves pushing the AI hype.